History of the United States Constitution: Declaration of Independence

 On June 4, 1776, a resolution was introduced in the Second Continental Congress declaring the union with Great Britain to be dissolved, proposing the formation of foreign alliances, and suggesting the drafting of a plan of confederation to be submitted to the respective states.
 Independence was declared on July 4, 1776; the preparation of a plan of confederation was postponed.
 Although the Declaration was a statement of principles, it did not create a government or even a framework for how politics would be carried out.
 It was the Articles of Confederation that provided the necessary structure to the new nation during and after the American Revolution.
 The Declaration, however, did set forth the ideas of natural rights and the social contract that would help form the foundation of constitutional government.

 The era of the Declaration of Independence is sometimes called the "Continental Congress" period.
 John Adams famously estimated as many as one-third of those resident in the original thirteen colonies were patriots.
-Scholars such as Gordon Wood describe how Americans were caught up in the Revolutionary fervor and excitement of creating governments, societies, a new nation on the face of the earth by rational choice as Thomas Paine declared in Common Sense.
+Scholars such as Gordon Wood describe how Americans were caught up in the Revolutionary fervor and excitement of creating governments, societies, a new nation on the face of the earth by rational choice as Thomas Paine declared in his January 1776 pamphlet Common Sense.